nuxt/docs/en/blog/moving-from-nuxtjs-dotenv-to-runtime-config.md

 If you have your env variables stored in your nuxt.config then you can migrate these to use the new runtime configs by adding them to your nuxt.config file.

-If your `.env` variables in your nuxt.config look like this:
+If your env variables in your nuxt.config look like this:

-`.env`
+`nuxt.config.js`

 ```js
 export default {